open-rmf/rmf_gym/docs/rmf_structure/00-understanding_the_base_world.md

 A World is put together by launching a variety of processes, each doing an important task, as described below.

-The Base World is primarily a simulation one.
-For modifying it to include hardware, see [TODO].
+For using the Base world ( and others ) with real hardware, see [TODO].

 ### Simulation Time
 It is important to note that for simulations, we use simulation time.
 Once hardware is added to the mix, we have to configure our systems accordingly.
 The `use_sim_time` parameter is crucial to make this distinction.
 Nodes should be consistently either using sim time, or not.